janhq/jan-server/docs/CROSS_PLATFORM_TESTING.md

 2. **Execute Permissions**: The `jan-cli.sh` script may need `chmod +x jan-cli.sh` on first use.

+3. **GitHub Actions macOS Runners**: Docker is not pre-installed on macOS GitHub Actions runners.
+The CI workflow automatically installs Docker via Homebrew and Colima (a lightweight Docker runtime for macOS).
+For local testing, the `jan-cli dev setup` command gracefully skips Docker checks in CI environments when Docker is unavailable.

 ## Best Practices for Cross-Platform Development

 ### 1. Use jan-cli for Complex Operations